 If you do live in an urban environment, getting a nature fix during your weekends can help to boost your overall health and wellbeing.

 How to start trail running

 Trail running takes you out into the wilderness, so it pays to plan ahead.
-So that you enjoy the experience, this means progressing your trail running fitness in a structured way.

 It’s not a race — build up slowly and run for longer